Open the way app

-Minneapolis-Saint Paul International Airport (also known as MSP) is the seventeenth busiest airport in the United States, with over 25.2 million passengers served in 2021.
-MSP is the primary international airport serving Minnesota's twin cities of Minneapolis and Saint Paul.
-The Minneapolis Airport map above will help you find your way around this huge airport with its two massive terminals on two different roadway systems.
+Minneapolis-Saint Paul International Airport (also known as MSP) is one of the busiest airports in the United States, with over 37 million passengers annually.
+Also, MSP is the primary international airport that serves Minnesota's twin cities of Minneapolis and Saint Paul.
+The Minneapolis Airport map above will help you navigate this huge airport with its two massive terminals on two different roadway systems.

-As you'll notice on the MSP Airport parking map, the airport offers valet parking, hourly and daily parking at Terminals 1 and 2.
+As you'll notice on the MSP Airport parking map, the airport offers valet, hourly, and daily parking at Terminals 1 and 2.
 You can also book parking at several offsite MSP parking lots nearby.

 Airport Name | Minneapolis - Saint Paul International Airport |